 Interestingly enough, while the American Egg Board and USDA project a unified front in public, behind the scenes, even the USDA has to try and reign in the apparently boundless cojones of the egg industry.

 Yes, it’s illegal to say eggs are safe, with more than a hundred thousand Americans poisoned by Salmonella every year from eggs.
-The American Egg Board can’t even mention anything but hardboiled and dried eggs as even their own research shows that sunny-side-up, over-easy, and scrambled eggs are unsafe.
+The American Egg Board can’t even mention anything but hardboiled and dried eggs, as even their own research shows that sunny-side-up, over-easy, and scrambled eggs are unsafe.36

-It’s particularly interesting to read some of the USDA’s notes like: [you] “can’t use the word ‘healthy’ because of the amount of cholesterol (risk-increasing nutrient) in eggs,” They are literally identifying cholesterol as a risk-increasing nutrient, yet the 2015 USDA New Dietary Recommendations Committee is proposing to remove any cholesterol limitation from official guidelines, something we’ll cover in detail in the health-focused egg video.
+It’s particularly interesting to read some of the USDA’s notes like: [you] “can’t use the word ‘healthy’ because of the amount of cholesterol (risk-increasing nutrient) in eggs.”37 They are literally identifying cholesterol as a risk-increasing nutrient, yet the 2015 USDA New Dietary Recommendations Committee is proposing to remove any cholesterol limitation from official guidelines,38 something we’ll cover in detail in the health-focused egg video.

 Believe it or not, this video is but a peek into the underbelly of food industry in America.
 The meat, dairy and egg industries have enormous sway in our government, our dietary guidelines, school nutrition education, and so many other far-reaching facets of our society.

 I hope that this has been informative and illuminating.
 The time it to produce this video clocks in at around 83 hours.
-If you’d like to help support Bite Size Vegan so I can keep putting in the long hours to bring you this educational resources, please check out the support page where you can give a one-time donation or receive perks and rewards for your support by joining the Nugget Army.
+If you’d like to help support Bite Size Vegan so I can keep putting in the long hours to bring you this educational resources, please check out the support page.

 Please share this video post around to spread the truth.
 I’d love to hear your thoughts on this egg industry egg-spose.
 (That’s it for real.)
 Let me know in the comments!